 Wright State University Libraries are home to a world-renowned Wright Brothers collection, including an exact replica of the 1903 Flyer that hangs in Dunbar Library’s atrium.
-We’re very proud of our public service teams (including Reference and Instruction, Information Delivery Services and Interlibrary Loan departments) for quickly connecting students, faculty and staff to the information they need and providing an outstanding level of service.
+We’re very proud of our staff for quickly connecting students, faculty and staff to the information they need and providing an outstanding level of service.
 We are also proud of our physical space in the Dunbar Library.
 Renovations and the additional of private study rooms and collaborative areas have made the library a much more appealing place to study.

 What’s the most popular spot in your library for students and patrons?

 Students love to study in our 2nd floor atrium.
 Three stories of windows provide natural light for studying and allow a view of the campus woods where students can watch the seasons change through the trees.
 New carpet and furniture were installed in this area in 2019, thanks to state capital funds, making the area even more appealing to students and patrons